FelixOnline/v2/content/articles/2013-5-1-venture-catalyst-challenge-13-icstartup-just-the-start.md

  - /news/3524/venture-catalyst-challenge-13--icstartup-just-the-start-
 imported: true
 comments:
+ - value: >
- - If you want to read more articles by me feel free to link in google or linkedin httpsplusgooglecomPedroPereiraMarketing
+     If you want to read more articles by me feel free to link in google+ or linkedin https://plus.google.com/+PedroPereiraMarketing

 # Article Taxonomies
 categories: